jeanbarbier/jeanbarbier/index.md

 The ideal candidate has a background in at least one or two of the following disciplines:

-* Random matrix theory, multi-matrix models
+* Random matrix theory
+* Multi-matrix models (as appearing in QCD, string theory, map enumeration etc)
 * Statistical mechanics, disordered systems / spin glasses (from a mathematics or physics perspective)
-* High-dimensional statistics
+* High-dimensional statistics and probability
-* Probability
 * Information theory
 * Theoretical machine learning, theory of gradient-based dynamics
 * Theory of (approximate) message passing algorithms